-- pushing/pulling, grabbing, burning, female genital mutilation, torture, and other physical acts. - 27.
-Emotional Abuse: Harm done by persistent or severe emotional ill-treatment or rejection, such as degrading punishments, threats, bullying, and not giving care and affection, resulting in adverse effects on the behavior and emotional state of an individual or the behavior and development of a child or young person.12 - 28.
+- 27. Emotional Abuse: Harm done by persistent or severe emotional illtreatment or rejection, such as degrading punishments, threats, bullying, and not giving care and affection, resulting in adverse effects on the behavior and emotional state of an individual or the behavior and development of a child or young person.12 - 28.
 Neglect/Negligent Treatment: Allowing for context and resources, the failure to meet the basic physical and/or psychological needs either deliberately or through negligence of a child or individual under the responsibility of the care giver/guardian.
 Neglect includes but is not limited to failing to provide adequate food, sufficient or seasonally-appropriate clothing and/or shelter; failing to prevent harm; failing to ensure adequate supervision; failing to ensure access to appropriate medical care or providing inappropriate medical treatment (e.g., administering medication when not authorized); or failing to provide a safe physical environment (e.g., exposure to violence, unsafe programming location, unsafe sleeping practices, releasing a child to an unauthorized adult, access to weapons or harmful objects, failing to child-proof a space that children will occupy, etc.).